saeedaboyonis/SeeTreeTask/README.md

 ## Starting services locally with flask
-* Build a Docker image for Spring Pet Clinic:

- `./mvnw compile -Dimage=spetclinic com.google.cloud.tools:jib-maven-plugin:1.0.0:dockerBuild`
+*  Git all the files to a directory in your system.

+* Navigate to this directory.

-* Run Pet Clinic in Kubernetes:
+* Run the project in flask with these commands :

-`kubectl apply -f petclinic-deployment`
+`export FLASK_APP=main.py`
+`flask run`

 * Run the folowing command and navigate to localhost:8080 in your browser: